-Former BJP leader Yashwant Sinha joins Trinamool Congress ahead of West Bengal polls
+Former BJP leader Yashwant Sinha joins TMC, says ‘tipping point’ was attack on Mamata Banerjee

 “You might be surprised about today’s news...about my earlier decision to quit politics and join again now,” Sinha said in a press conference after joining Trinamool.
 “The current state of India shows that the values we used to follow in a democracy are now in danger...they are no longer being followed.
 Today almost all our democratic institutions have been weakened.”

 Sinha joined TMC at Trinamool Bhawan in the presence of MPs Derek O Brien and Sudip Bandopadhyay and party leader Subrata Mukherjee.
-Earlier he had a 45-minute meeting with West Bengal Chief Minister Mamata Banerjee, Sinha said at the press conference.
+Before officially joining the party, he held a 45-minute meeting with West Bengal Chief Minister Mamata Banerjee, Sinha said at the press conference.

+Sinha said he decided to join the party after the “attack” on Mamata Banerjee on March 10 as she was campaigning.
+“The tipping point was the attack on Mamata ji in Nandigram,” he said.
+“It was this moment that I decided to join TMC and support her.”

 The development assumes significance ahead of the upcoming Assembly elections in West Bengal, where the BJP and TMC have been strongly campaigning against each other.